vickmuir/Backup/evault-bmr-plugin.md

 Connect to the {{site.data.keyword.BluSoftlayer_full}} network with {{site.data.keyword.BluVPN}} so that you can download the EVault System Restore v8.3 - User Guide.pdf from [Downloadable EVault Documentation](http://downloads.service.softlayer.com/evault/Documentation/){:new_window}.

-## Frequently asked questions
+## Frequently Asked Questions

-### Can I migrate from a single disk to a raid array?
+### Can I move from a single disk to a raid array?

 Yes, it will work.
 However, you need to select a large capacity device due to the size decrease the raid array will cause.

 ### What happens when I restore the image to a larger disk than the original volume?

 If you restore the image to a larger disk than the original volume, the left over space is deallocated.
-So for example - if you have a 500 GB drive and restore its data to a 1 TB disk, there will be 500 GB of deallocated disk space.
+So for example - when you have a 500 GB drive and restore its data to a 1 TB disk, you end up with 500 GB of deallocated disk space.
 With windows 2008, you can use the built-in disk utility to grow the primary partition.
 However, there isn’t a similar built-in capability in windows 2003, so you must allocate the space another way.

 ### Can I use BMR for my regular Backup?